 Progressing hand-in-hand with this strategy is the Company’s internal drive to enhance its own capacities and capabilities; an ambition that has been in place ever since it gained independence in 2003, and one that has been all the more necessary through the influx of world-renowned international clients.

-Ngugi continues: “While general design trends at the moment are seeing more standardisation and an almost uniform approach to things like clean, modern spaces, we differentiate ourselves by bringing something unique and Kenyan to this, using lots of colours and earthy materials to ensure we carry out projects to international standards, but with a very East African flavour.”
+Ngugi continues: “While general design trends at the moment are seeing more standardization and an almost uniform approach to things like clean, modern spaces, we differentiate ourselves by bringing something unique and Kenyan to this, using lots of colours and earthy materials to ensure we carry out projects to international standards, but with a very East African flavour.”

 To facilitate such growth over the years, Planning Interiors has adopted a flexible approach to operations, which was initially significant in veering away from the traditional commercial sector focus that proved so prominent as a departmental function, to a more eclectic sector demographic at the turn of the 21st century.